harvey-fin/SC-RCT/README.md

 ------------------------------------
+package & software installations:

+UPDATE: The requirements.txt is added to the repository

-package & software installations: install a chromedriver under the same folder as web_scrapper.py for more information about chromedriver, visit https://chromedriver.chromium.org/downloads
+install a chromedriver under the same folder as web_scrapper.py for more information about chromedriver, visit https://chromedriver.chromium.org/downloads